wp-plugins/restaurant-manager/readme.txt

 - Fast and easy to use.
 - Easily modify the CSS to better fit your theme.
 - Log all of your events when a user changes the reservation status.
+- Manage your restaurant staff with Manager and Staff roles.
+- Improved reservation screen and bookings list.
+- New Mailchimp and SMS support.
 - Excellent documentation and online support.

 **Managing Restaurant Meals and Menus**